PostHog/posthog.com/contents/blog/before-yc.md

 Not only did I have slow wifi, but the idea was complicated and people didn't get it.
 We had just two customers start using it, and that's only because they were already our friends.
 One of those two was happy paying \$200 MRR for it, but then his company pivoted.
 We ended up bringing Aaron on board as our first employee the following January.

 If we explained the complex modelling, we'd watch people's eyes glaze over.
-If we didn't, they would't believe it worked.
+If we didn't, they wouldn't believe it worked.

 We decided to simplify it.
 We turned our 1-liner into "a sales 1:1 tool that uses predictive analytics to make sure you talk about the deals that matter".
 When I ran sales, I struggled to find time to do this, yet I felt it was important, and I felt that salespeople would want to talk about good news but not bad news.
 Our predictive analytics could keep 1:1s well organised and balanced.